kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

 analysis packages in the form of ``key1=value1,key2=value2``.
 The existing analysis packages already include some default options that can be enabled.

-Following is the list of existing packages in alphabetical order:
+The following is a list of the existing packages in alphabetical order:

-    * PROBABLY outdated, see packages code for mode retails
+    .. warning:: PROBABLY outdated, see  code for more details

     * ``applet``: used to analyze **Java applets**.